devltt404/bull-food/README.md

 # [BullFood 🍔](https://bullfood.devltt.site/)

-BullFood is a user-friendly website designed for students at the University of South Florida (USF) to discover and receive updates about free food events on campus.
+BullFood is a user-friendly website designed for students at the University of South Florida (USF) to discover free food events on campus.
+Users can subscribe to a newsletter to receive daily updates about featured food events.

 [![BullFood](./screenshot.png)](https://bullfood.devltt.site/)